 When & where are the borders between terror, abuse & negligence blurred & crossed?
 How do personal behavior, corporate & national interests, & armed terrorist groups drive politics?
 I expose my pain, doubts & frustration in an effort to make sense of the world we live in, & to stimulate conversation for change.
 SJ is a catalyst for social justice.

 Wappen Field is a sculpture and sound installation comprised of 12 chrome plated steel helmets resembling face guards.
 Each helmet’s dedicated speaker transforms the sculptural installation into an immersive audio environment.
-Vocal recordings originally created for Wappen Field by Ayelet Rose Gottlieb, culled from seven diverse performers, are newly composed by Michelle Jaffé and spatialized algorithmically by David Reeder in SuperCollider.
+Vocal recordings, from seven diverse performers, created for Wappen Field by Ayelet Rose Gottlieb, are composed by Michelle Jaffé and spatialized algorithmically by David Reeder in SuperCollider.
 The sonic configuration imagines the collective unconscious as energy propelled between the yin and yang impulses of the universe.